 “We don’t need to put a lot of emphasis on compliance.”

-This is the most harmful misconception on the list and one that SMEs believe all too often.
+This is the most harmful misconception on the list and one that SMEs believe in all too often.
 Smaller firms often struggle to find the time and resources necessary to ensure compliance requirements are followed, and it all too often gets swept under the rug owing to other, “more vital” business concerns.
 According to a 2016 survey, just 25% of company owners are knowledgeable about employee rights and employment legislation.

 Regrettably, no matter how many workers a firm has, the regulations remain the same, and it’s risky to think that you won’t be found out because of your size.
 HR software may provide recommendations and standard workflow procedures to help you remain compliant with legislation and policies, as well as significantly lower the chance of being brought to an employment tribunal.